Real Christmas Trees Buying Guide

 - Recycle all types of real Christmas trees at the end of the season through your local community program.

-Christmas tree watering systems keep your fresh-cut tree thriving all season long by delivering a constant supply of water straight to the base of your tree.
+You may also consider a Christmas tree watering system.
+They can keep your fresh-cut tree thriving all season long by delivering a constant supply of water straight to the base of your tree.

-- Using smaller, less heat-intensive Christmas tree lights, such as mini lights or LEDs, will reduce drying.
+- Use smaller, less heat-intensive Christmas tree lights, such as mini lights or LEDs, as they will reduce drying.

-- Always inspect electrical and light cords for damage or wear before hanging them, and discard defective ones immediately.
+- Always inspect electrical and light cords for damage or wear before hanging them.
+And be sure to discard any defective ones immediately.

 - Use only UL-listed lighting, which has been tested by an independent agency.

-- Always unplug and turn off lights when leaving the house or going to bed, or use an automatic timer to turn lights off and on.
+- Always unplug and turn off lights when leaving the house or going to bed.
+You may also use an automatic timer to turn lights off and on.

 - When hanging large Christmas tree ornaments, check to make sure the branch doesn't significantly droop under the weight.